4 DAYS FROM $1,599

 Today you'll visit Peter and Paul Fortress back in the city, the original citadel of St. Petersburg founded by Peter the Great in 1703.
 Though this small island originally housed prisoners, it makes for a majestic sightseeing destination today with its sparkling tower rising above the Neva River.
 Then, enjoy regional culinary specialties during lunch at a local restaurant before visiting the Hermitage Museum, a UNESCO site which features over 3 million works of art, a collection that was begun by Empress Catherine the Great and is spread out over a complex of five massive buildings that once formed the Winter Palace.
 In the evening, enjoy the Captain's Welcome Dinner and Reception accompanied by folk and classical music.

-After breakfast this morning, learn the art of painting matryoshka (nesting dolls) and about Russian life during a shipboard lecture.
-This afternoon takes you on an excursion to the village of Mandrogi, where you’ll visit a wooden home and a local handicrafts market, followed by a shashlik (Russian barbecue) lunch onboard.
+After breakfast this morning, learn the art of painting matryoshka (nesting dolls) and get insights on Russian life during a shipboard lecture.
+You’ll enjoy a shashlik (Russian barbecue) lunch on board before the afternoon takes you on an excursion around the village of Mandrogi, where you'll visit a wooden home and a local handicrafts market.
 Later, partake in a lively "Russian for Travelers" language lesson.
 After dinner, enjoy live music in the bar.

 Lake Onega & Kizhi Island